ChloeZzzzz/IT-Project-eportfolio/README.md

 The main feature that has been developed in sprint 2 is editing e-portfolio.
 For front-end, edit folio page has been implemented and Quill JS was decided to be used to assist rich text input.
 While for back-end, various APIs have been created for this functionality, such as creating new pages and new folios, renaming folios, saving folios and updating the contents.
 Testing has also been introduced and automated intergration tests using Mocha and Chai have executed over user authentication.

 **Sprint 3**
-Debug and testing are to main areas we worked during sprint 3.
+Debug and testing are two main areas we worked during sprint 3.
 To see what features have been tested, you could access the testing documentations in document folder or directly visit the Google Sheet at https://docs.google.com/spreadsheets/d/1-wlu9MTsUhqct4dP7idWDdbHGg45FdmatDyInyoQG_c/edit?usp=sharing.
 We have noticed that there are some bugs on CORS policy between our back-end and front-end server due to not having a SSL certificate on Heroku (which requires payment to get).
 In result of that, we have to switch to http for all functionalities without SSL certificate (although this causes some security issue).
 As is usual, the links to access functionalities are provided below in the "features and functionalities" section.

 ## Features and Functionalities